Executive Pardon: A National Survey

 A regular process facilitates regular pardoning, but it does not guarantee it.
 For example, interest in pardoning in California, Florida, Illinois, Louisiana, Maryland, Ohio, and Wisconsin has waxed and waned depending upon the predilections of the incumbent governor.
 The current governors of California, Illinois and Louisiana have been enthusiastic pardoners, but the power is still in a waning phase in Florida, Maryland, and Ohio.
 Texas and Arizona, both of which have a well-regulated process and “gatekeeper boards” that control who the governors may pardon, have in recent years seen, respectively, very few pardons and no pardons at all.

 Beyond the 18 states that pardon on a frequent and regular basis, there are another three states where recent efforts to revive the process are promising.
 Wisconsin’s governor Tony Evers has re-established that state’s pardon advisory board and began issuing grants in the fall of 2019 after a 9-year hiatus during which his processor expressed disdain for pardons and granted none at all.[11]
 Missouri’s governor Mike Parson granted more than 200 pardons in 2021 in an effort to reduce a backlog of petitions that had accumulated under his immediate predecessors.[12]
 Oregon’s governor Kate Brown has also pardoned more generously than her predecessors.[13]
 All three of these states received relatively high marks for their recent pardoning.
-Ohio’s Governor Mike DeWine has taken steps to reinvigorate their state’s pardon process, but to date it has produced few grants.[14]
+Ohio’s Governor Mike DeWine has taken steps to reinvigorate that state’s pardon process, but to date it has produced few grants.[14]
 In the other 28 states, the District of Columbia, and the federal system pardoning takes place, if at all, in an ad hoc and unreliable fashion.[15]

 Until relatively recently, the relief offered by a pardon in most states added an executive certification of rehabilitation and good conduct to a person’s record, but it did not seal or expunge it.
 In this way, pardon functioned to supplement a person’s record, not to revise it like sealing or set-aside.
 But in a growing number of states, a full pardon now entitles the recipient to judicial expungement (either upon application or automatically, depending on the state).
 Indeed, in 11 of the 18 “frequent and regular” states (Alabama, Arkansas, Connecticut, Delaware, Georgia, Louisiana, Nebraska, Oklahoma, Pennsylvania, South Dakota, and Utah) a pardoned conviction is either automatically sealed or is presumptively eligible for sealing.
 In two additional states, Illinois and Ohio, the governor may specifically authorize this additional judicial relief.
 Pardon is uniquely valuable to people with felony records in five of these 13 states (Alabama, Georgia, Nebraska, Pennsylvania, and South Dakota), because they otherwise offer no judicial record clearing for felony-level convictions.[16]